• Skip to main content

 The Importance of a Calm Mindset in Baking

-If you’re new to baking sourdough and find yourself getting anxious, remember that anxiety can have the opposite effect on your health.
+If you are new to baking sourdough and find yourself getting anxious, remember that anxiety can have the opposite effect on your health.
 I encourage my students to adopt a simple mantra: “It’s just bread.”
-This helps manage stress response, allowing you to enjoy the baking process and letting the microbes in your sourdough starter do their job.
-These microbes break down sugars, particularly FODMAPs like fructose, which as mentioned earlier are generally responsible for causing discomfort and gas.
+This helps manage the stress response, allowing you to enjoy the baking process and letting the microbes in your sourdough starter do their job.
+These microbes break down sugars, particularly FODMAPs like fructose, which as I mentioned earlier are generally responsible for causing discomfort and gas.
 For more on this, read our article on Understanding the Gut-Brain Axis.

 All reasonable care is taken when writing about health aspects of bread, but the information it contains is not intended to take the place of treatment by a qualified medical practitioner.
 You must seek professional advice if you are in any doubt about any medical condition.
 Any application of the ideas and information contained on this website is at the reader's sole discretion and risk.